 Your name, date of birth, address, credit card number, Social Insurance Number (SIN) and other personal information can be used to take over your existing bank accounts or to open new ones, as well as to apply for credit cards, redirect mail, establish cellular phone service, rent vehicles, buy merchandise, and even secure employment.
-Find out more about how to guard yourself against identity theft and what to do if it happens to you.

 For Co-operators clients

 As a Co-operators client, identity theft coverage is included on your Home, Condominium and Tenant insurance policies at no extra cost.
 For more information, ask your local Financial Advisor about this coverage.

 If you believe that you may have been a victim of identity theft, contact us immediately to let us know.

 On occasion, we have been alerted to some possibly fraudulent companies using The Co-operators phone numbers deceitfully.
 This practice is known as “Caller ID spoofing,” which entails placing calls from one phone line but having the number and/or name that appears on the receiver’s phone changed to make it look legitimate.

 If you have reason to believe that The Co-operators is being misrepresented and you receive one of these “Caller ID spoofs” we encourage you to report it to the Canadian Radio-television and Telecommunications Commission (CRTC) at http://www.dncl.gc.ca or by calling 1-866-580-3625.
 Please obtain as many details as possible to provide to the CRTC such as date and time of the call, the displayed phone number, the home number called and the name of your service provider.